-- § 23 1.
-Notice of warning regarding the improper conduct set out in § 23 2 of this Ordinance or other gaming rules established and enforced by the gaming operation shall be posted at the entrance of each gaming establishment and/or given to customer upon entering the premises. - § 23 2.
-The following improper conduct shall result in ejection of a customer from any gaming establishment: - (a) cheating; - (b) possession of weapons in the gaming establishment; - (c) possession of alcohol that has been brought by a customer into the gaming establishment; - (d) possession of a controlled substance in the gaming establishment; - (e) disorderly conduct, including the willful, or wanton disregard for the rights of others; and
+- §23-1 Notice of warning regarding the improper conduct set out in § 23-2 of this Law or other gaming rules established and enforced by the gaming operation shall be posted at the entrance of each gaming establishment and/or given to the customer upon entering the premises. - §23-2 the following improper conduct shall result in ejection of a customer from any gaming establishment: - (a) cheating; - (b) possession of weapons in the gaming establishment; - (c) possession of alcohol that has been brought by a customer into the gaming establishment; - (d) possession of a controlled substance in the gaming establishment; - (e) disorderly conduct, including the willful, or wanton disregard for the rights of others; and - (f) any other act which is disruptive to the gaming operation. - §23-3 Failure by a customer to provide proof of age when requested by gaming operation personnel shall result in ejection of the customer from the premises but the admission fee shall be refunded. - §23-4 Ejection of a customer shall be accomplished by the Seneca Nation department of law enforcement, upon request of the gaming operation. - §23-5 (a) Either the employee manager or management contractor of the gaming operation or an alternate designated by either shall be present at all times to resolve complaints by customers involving the operation of bingo and other class II games at the establishment.

-- (f) any other act which is disruptive to the gaming operation. - § 23 3.
-Failure by a customer to provide proof of age when requested by gaming operation personnel shall result in ejection of the customer from the premises but the admission fee shall be refunded. - § 23 4.
-Ejection of a customer shall be accomplished by the Seminole Department of Law Enforcement, upon request of the gaming operation. - § 23 5. (a) Either the employee manager or management contractor of the gaming operation or an alternate designated by either shall be present at all times to resolve complaints by customers involving the operation of bingo and other class II games at the establishment. - (b) If the employee manager or management contractor or their alternates are unable to resolve any dispute, as provided in (a) the matter may, upon request of the customer, be referred to the Council for resolution.
-Action by the Council may be initiated by making a written request to the Legal Department of the Seminole Tribe of Florida, 6073 Stirling Road, Hollywood, Florida 33024.
+(b) If the ployee manager or manageme contractor or their alternates are unable to resolve any dispute, as provided in (a) the matter may, upon request of the customer, be referred to the Council for resolution.
+Action by the Council may be initiated by making a written request to the Clerk of the Seneca Nation of Indians.
 The decision of the Council on any dispute so referred to it for resolution shall be final.